 You might say that, like the example with John, this is some kind of a fluke.
 Maybe.
-But from what I've seen, if Mary were a man and not a woman, the odds of a fluke would have been a whole lot lower.
+But from what I've seen, if Mary were a man and not a woman, the odds of a fluke would have been lower.

 This dynamic isn't just limited to hiring.
-I notice it every time I read the comments on one of Anna's blog post (or a post by most other female tech bloggers).
+I notice it every time I read the comments on one of Anna's blog posts.
 As often as not, someone will question Anna's technical chops.
 It's not even that they find a "well, actually" in the current post (although that sometimes happens); it's usually that they dig up some post from six months ago which, according to them, wasn't technical enough.

 I'm no more technical than Anna, but I have literally never had that happen to me.
 I've seen it happen to men, but only those who are extremely high profile (among the top N most well-known tech bloggers, like Steve Yegge or Jeff Atwood), or who are pushing an agenda that's often condescended to (like dynamic languages).
 But it regularly happens to moderately well-known female bloggers like Anna.

-We can fix this, if we stop assuming the market will fix it for us, and fix things ourselves.
+We can fix this, if we stop assuming the market will fix it for us.

-Thanks to Leah Hanson, Kelley Eskridge, Lindsey Kuper, Nathan Kurz, Scott Feeney, Katerina Barone-Adesi, and Patrick Roberts for feedback on this post, and to Julia Evans for encouraging me to post this when I was on the fence about writing this up publicly.
+Thanks to Leah Hanson, Kelley Eskridge, Lindsey Kuper, Nathan Kurz, Scott Feeney, Katerina Barone-Adesi, Yuri Vishnevsky, @teles_dev, "Negative12DollarBill", and Patrick Roberts for feedback on this post, and to Julia Evans for encouraging me to post this when I was on the fence about writing this up publicly.

 Note that all names in this post are aliases, taken from a list common names in the U.S. as of 1880.